question-db/Any-Questions/README.md

 4. View [Features.md](Features.md), [Feature log](feature_log.pdf), and [known issues](known_issues.md) for more detailed information.

 	**Caution** <br />
 	* When prompted following the first run, please choose a Canvas developmental course for testing.
-While I have done my best to validate and test scripts, I am confident others will discover bugs, especially in the context of quiz import given that I do not use Canvas to manage quizzes.
+While I have done my best to validate and test scripts, I am confident others will discover bugs, especially in the context of quiz import given that I do not use the Canvas webpage to manage quizzes.
 For example, 'quiz groups' are new to me and I only had a single example to test. <br />
 	* 'Quiz groups' are currently only setup to import multiple choice-formatted questions.
 	* If questions are high-lighted in red after import, the script failed to scrape the answer from the XML.
 This results from extra HTML-embedded code in the answer.
 Enter an answer in the database and it will go away.
 	* It would be great if others could send 'quiz group' examples for testing as I will unlikely invest time creating them simply so I can re-import them.